NeonCrafter13/Transport-Fever-2-NeonModManager/README.md

 Uninstall a Mod,
 export modlists,
 compare modlists with installed mods.
-To run this apllication you need 7-Zip.
+To run this application you need 7-Zip.